hasselhuff/UnderTheWire/Century/Century7/README.md

 (Get-ChildItem -Path C:\users\century7 -Recurse -Filter readme*).FullName
 ```
 ## Note:
 * Like Linux, the homepath for a user is in the directory named after the user in the user's folder.
-Where in Linux it would have been `/home/century7`
+Where in Linux it would have been `/home/century7` in windows it is `C:\Users\century7`
 * I used the `().FullName` in order for my output to only show the full path to the file that matches:
 Output:
 ```powershell